harbour/core/README.md

    - `HB_BUILD_NAME=[<name>]`

      Create named build.
-This allows to keep multiple builds in parallel for any given platform/compiler.
+This allows keeping multiple builds in parallel for any given platform/compiler.
 F.e. debug / release.

      > In current implementation it's appended to compiler directory name, so